garyopen1876/all-in-one-script/README.md

 # all-in-one-script

-install basic software with scripts !
+install basic software with scripts! enjoy!

 ## linux
 use terminal cd to your install.sh path and enter: